Our first-year students receive TedPoints for engagement beyond the classroom, with one TedPoint earned for each hour of engagement across our school.

 Why?
 Because we know that you can maximize your first-year university experience as you access supports beyond the classroom while learning, building your network and a stronger sense of community with other students and the school.
 Whether it’s a one-on-one chat with a Career Consultant, Learning Strategist or Student Advisor, taking part in a TRSS student group-run event, attending tutoring sessions, Bootcamps or attending any TRSM events students are rewarded with TedPoints.

-In your weekly FFB emails that you receive Tuesday mornings, you can keep track of your TedPoints in the top banner.
+In your weekly FFB emails that you receive Tuesday mornings at 10 a.m., you can keep track of your TedPoints in the top banner.
 As you continue to accumulate TedPoints throughout the year you will be invited to TedPoint Rewards also seen in your weekly FFB emails.
 These emails come from Ted Rogers School Fit For Business <email@example.com>

 TedPoint Rewards are given to students who accumulate TedPoints to provide exclusive opportunities to learn and engage with senior leaders and alumni who share industry insights and knowledge to better prepare you both as a business student and professional.

-Students can check their weekly Ted Rogers School Fit for Business emails to see if they are a recipient of TedPoint Rewards, and how many TedPoints they’ve collected so far.
+Students can check their weekly Ted Rogers School Fit for Business emails that they receive every Tuesday at 10 a.m. to see if they are a recipient of TedPoint Rewards, and how many TedPoints they’ve collected so far.
 We reward students with both group rewards and there are also individual rewards given.

 TedPack group rewards:

-- Exclusive chats with senior leaders and alumni to share industry knowledge and insights with the opportunity to learn, ask questions and build your network
+- Exclusive chats and events with senior leaders, alumni, and professionals to share industry knowledge and insights with the opportunity to learn, ask questions and build your network

 - Access to a sold-out Bootcamp of your choice